Maumagnaguagno/HyperTensioN/README.md

 - [x] [Graphviz DOT](http://www.graphviz.org/) (generate a graph description to be compiled into an image)
 - [ ] HPDDL (methods and tasks may not be available if the input was PDDL)

-As any parser the ones provided by Hype are limited in one way or another, PDDL have far more features than supported by a fast planner and JSHOP have 2 ways to define methods.
+As any parser the ones provided by Hype are limited in one way or another, PDDL have far more features than supported by most planners and JSHOP have 2 different ways to define methods.
 Methods may be broken into several independent blocks or in the same block without the need to check the same preconditions again.
 We support both cases, but will evaluate the preconditions of each set independently always.
 JSHOP only evaluates the last if the first ones evaluated to false in the same block.